 Which to use? peakfit, ipf, findpeaks…, iPeak, or iSignal?

 I designed iPeak (page 411), iSignal (page 371), peakfit (page 392), and ipf (page 411), or their Octave versions, each with a different emphasis, although there is some overlap in their functions.
 Briefly, iSignal combines several basic functions, including smoothing, differentiation, spectrum analysis, etc.; iPeak and the various findpeaks functions focus on finding multiple peaks in large signals; peakfit and ipf focus on iterative peak fitting.
 But there is some overlap; iPeak and iSignal can also perform least-squares iterative peak fitting, and iSignal can perform peak finding.
 In addition, iSignal, iPeak, and ipf are interactive, and work in Matlab or in Matlab Online in a web browser, whereas their command-line versions ProcessSignal.m, the many variations of findpeaks.m, and peakfit.m are functions.
-The main point is that the interactive functions are better for exploration and trying out different settings directly, whereas the command-line functions are better for automatic hand-off processing of masses of data.
+The main point is that the interactive functions are better for exploration and trying out different techniques, whereas the command-line functions are better for automatic hand-off processing of masses of data.

 Common features.
 The interactive programs iSignal, iPeak, and ipf all have several features in common. (a) The K key displays the keyboard controls for each program. (b) The Matlab versions use pan and zoom keys are the four cursor keys – left and right for pan, up and down for zoom.
 The Octave versions use the < and > keys (with and without shift). (c) Ctrl-Shift-A selects the entire signal (that is, zooms out all the way).
 In the Octave versions, the ; key does this. (d) The W key.
 To facilitate transfer of settings from one of these functions to another or to a command-line version, all these functions use the W key to print out the syntax of other related functions, with the pan and zoom settings and other numerical input arguments specified, ready for you to Copy and Paste into your own scripts or back into the command window.
 For example, you can convert a curve fit from ipf into the command-line peakfit function; or you can convert a peak finding operation from ipeak into the command line findpeaksG or findpeaksb or findpeaksb3 functions.
 This provides a way to deal with signals that require different signal processing in different regions of their x-axis ranges, by allowing you to create a series of command-line functions for each local region that, when executed in sequence, quickly process each segment of the signal appropriately and can be repeated easily for any number of other examples of that same type of signal. (e) All these programs use the Shift-Ctrl-S, Shift-Ctrl-F, and Shift-Ctrl-P keys to transfer the current signal, as a global variables X and Y, to iSignal.m, ipf.m, and iPeak.m, respectively.